 Grass manages better when the soil is dry rather than wet.
 When soil is consistently wet, it can cause problems.
-Moist soil deprives the grassroots of oxygen and makes it more susceptible to disease.
+Moist soil deprives the grass roots of oxygen and makes it more susceptible to disease.
 Including rainfall, lawns typically only need 1″ of water per week.
 Watering early in the morning can give your yard the full benefit of hydration before the sun dries your lawn out by mid-day.
-Avoid watering your garden in the evening; standing water without drying out can lead to mold and fungus.
+Avoid watering your garden in the evening; standing water out can lead to fungal disease.

 3. Use Organic Fertilizer

 Tee Time uses a fully organic fertilizer on your lawn during the extreme heat.
-A summer application of organic fertilizer will continue to give your garden the nutrients it needs.
-Fully organic fertilizer will not burn your garden, even in the hottest and driest conditions.
+A summer application of organic fertilizer will continue to give your yard the nutrients it needs.
+Fully organic fertilizer will not burn your grass, even in the hottest and driest conditions.

 Pests and lawn diseases are more common during the summer months.
 Water early in the morning to avoid pests and fungus, try to water in the early morning.
 Avoid nighttime watering; this will increase the chances of pests, such as mosquitoes, to breed and fungus to grow.